Why It’s Important to Unsubscribe From Unwanted Emails

 To use the Clean Email’s Unsubscriber feature, follow these steps:

-- Go to https://app.clean.email and sign into your account.
+- Go to https://app.clean.email and sign up with your mail account for free.

-- Click the “Unsubscriber” button on the left-hand pane of the home screen.
+- Click the Unsubscriber tab on the left-hand pane of the home screen.

 - Choose the subscriptions that you would like to unsubscribe from.

-Clean Email works with the following service providers: Gmail and GSuite, iCloud, Yahoo Mail, Hotmail, Outlook, Office 365, AOL, Fastmail, GMX Mail, any IMAP account.
+Clean Email works with the following service providers: Gmail and GSuite, iCloud, Yahoo Mail, Hotmail, Outlook, Office 365, AOL, Fastmail, GMX Mail, and any account that supports IMAP.

 2. Email the sender and ask them to remove you from the list